 - You should complete your essays using a word processing program, then copy and paste your essays in the appropriate boxes in the online application.
 There is a maximum of 2,045 characters (approximately 300 words) permitted for each essay.
 Responses are required for all items.

-6. Tell us what contact, if any, you have had with a representative from the Biomedical Science major (e.g., attended an information session, individual appointment, etc.).
+- Tell us what contact, if any, you have had with a representative from the Biomedical Science major (e.g., participated in an information session, individual appointment, etc.).

 - The Biomedical Science admissions committee has access to all the materials submitted to Undergraduate Admissions at Ohio State.
 The committee reviews those materials in conjunction with the essay responses from the Biomedical Science Major Application.

-- For questions about applying for freshman admission via the Common Application or Coalition Application to Ohio State, contact Undergraduate Admissions or call 614-292-3980.
+- For questions about applying for freshman admission via the Common Application to Ohio State, contact Undergraduate Admissions or call 614-292-3980.